simpleinjector/Documentation/source/decisions.rst

 The use of property injection should be non-standard; constructor injection should be used in the majority of cases.
 If a constructor gets too many parameters (the constructor over-injection anti-pattern), it is an indication of a violation of the `Single Responsibility Principle <https://en.wikipedia.org/wiki/Single_responsibility_principle>`_ (SRP).
 SRP violations often lead to maintainability issues.
 Instead of fixing constructor over-injection with property injection the root cause should be analyzed and the type should be refactored, probably with `Facade Services <http://blog.ploeh.dk/2010/02/02/RefactoringtoAggregateServices/>`_.
 Another common reason to use properties is because the dependencies are optional.
 But instead of using optional property dependencies, the best practice is to inject empty implementations (a.k.a. `Null Object pattern <https://en.wikipedia.org/wiki/Null_Object_pattern>`_) into the constructor; Dependencies should rarely be optional.

-This doesn’t mean that you can’t do property injection with Simple Injector, but with Simple Injector this will have to be :ref:`explicitly configured <Property-Injection>`.
+This doesn’t mean that you can’t do property injection with Simple Injector, but with Simple Injector this will have to be :ref:`explicitly configured <Overriding-Property-Injection-Behavior>`.

 .. _No-interception: